MatthewWagstaff/matthew-wagstaff-cyber-portfolio/README.md

 Monitor and secure identity and access in a cloud environment.

 **Project 8 — [Splunk Alert Investigation](Projects/Project%208%20-%20Splunk%20Alert%20Investigation.md)**
-Investigate and analyse authentication-based alerts using Splunk, applying SIEM workflows and structured incident investigation.
+Investigate and analyse authentication-based alerts using Splunk, applying SIEM workflows and structured investigation.

 ---